achimt/coursera3ProgAssg/CodeBook.md

 - test_subject 		- 2947 x 1 data frame containing subject codes from the UCI HAR test dataset in one column
 - features		- character vector containing 561 descriptions for the measurements in the UCI HAR dataset
 - data_set		- 10299 x 563 data frame containing annotated measurements from the reunited UCI HAR dataset

 ### xtract_columns.R
 - data_set		- 10299 x 563 data frame containing annotated measurements from the reunited UCI HAR dataset
 - features		- character vector containing 563 descriptions for the measurements in the UCI HAR dataset
 - match_cols		- integer vector containing the indices of the 68 columns containing Stdev and Mean of measurements in the UCI HAR dataset
 - motion_dat		- 10299 x 68 data table containing only Stdev and Mean of measurements in the UCI HAR dataset

 ### calc_motion_avg.R
-- motion_dat	- 10299 x 68 data table containing only Stdev and Mean of measurements in the UCI HAR dataset This data frame is subsequently transformed into a 360 x 68 data frame, averaging the Means and Stdevs of all measurements
+- motion_dat	- 10299 x 68 data table containing only Stdev and Mean of measurements in the UCI HAR dataset.
+This data table is subsequently transformed into a 360 x 68 data table, averaging the Means and Stdevs of all measurements

 ## Transformations
 ### analyseHumanActivityDataset.R